damhian/laravel12_skilltest_productlog/README.md

     -   Shows product name, quantity, price, datetime submitted, and total value.
     -   Calculates sum total of all entries.
 -   **Edit functionality**: each row can be edited inline and saved back to the JSON/XML files.
+-   **Delete functionality**: each row can be deleted inline and saved back to the JSON/XML files.
--   **Bootstrap styling**: clean, responsive layout using Twitter Bootstrap 5.
+-   **Bootstrap styling**: clean, responsive layout using Twitter Bootstrap.
+-   **File Save in JSON and XML** : file save in JSON and xml in /storage/app/private

 ---